gotlougit/nix-config/README.md

 - Add a user to the system

+- Use [plasma-manager](https://github.com/pjones/plasma-manager) to declare a KDE plasma config for a consistent, reproducible look and behaviour, including key bindings and extensions.

-- Use [home-manager](https://github.com/nix-community/home-manager) to manage user configs in a declarative manner.
+- Use [home-manager](https://github.com/nix-community/home-manager) to manage user configs in a declarative manner, such as for git, text editors, terminal emulators etc.

-- Mount root partition on tmpfs
+- Mount root partition on tmpfs.
+This means apart from some specified directories bind-mounted by [Impermanence](https://github.com/nix-community/impermanence), your home directory, /nix and /boot, the rest of your system is contained in RAM and not saved to disk.
+This forces you to write a completely declarative NixOS configuration and helps maintain reproducibility and allows you to get to a "safe state" or a "clean install" simply by rebooting.

-- Use [code-sandbox](https://git.sr.ht/~gotlou/code-sandbox) to create sandboxes for certain programs that prevent sensitive file access or Internet access

-- Set up a dev shell which severely restricts personal files and private SSH/GPG keys from any processes running under the present working directory
+- Use [code-sandbox](https://git.sr.ht/~gotlou/code-sandbox) to create sandboxes for certain programs that prevent sensitive file access or Internet access as well as set up a dev shell which severely restricts personal files and private SSH/GPG keys from any processes running under the present working directory

+- Sandbox various system services in order to make sure they have the least amount of privileges to do their job effectively.

 - Use [OpenSnitch](https://github.com/evilsocket/opensnitch) in order to only allow certain programs to be marked as trusted in order for them to get Internet access.
 Everything else has to go through OpenSnitch to get permission.

+- Configure the shell so it is full of useful aliases and capabilities, and use [starship](https://starship.rs/) as a prompt.

 Nice-to-haves: